Annual Quality Improvement Education Courses

-Applications are currently closed – complete the interest form above to be added to the application release in June.
+Applications will open in late May/June for the 2024 series.
+Please complete the interest form above to be added to the application list.

 The Francis X. Solano, Jr., MD, FACP Quality Education Series at UPMC is named in honor of Francis X. Solano, Jr., MD, FACP.
 Dr. Solano has a long-standing commitment and passion regarding quality improvement and education.

 The QES is an annual quality improvement education course designed for UPMC clinical, operational, and front-line leaders with little or no prior quality improvement experience that have a quality improvement project in their everyday practice they would like to tackle.

 This structured QI education course combines virtual didactic sessions, Wolff Learning Academy coursework, and monthly coaching calls with a Wolff Center coach to assist in applying these ideas and advancing your project.
 The goal of the course is to teach students how to execute a Quality Improvement (QI) project from start to finish.
 Participants will learn how to identify critical issues, analyze the current state, identify a clear aim for improvement, develop a measurement plan and implement small tests of change.

 Please see our guidelines for the types of projects and participants best suited for QES.
 This course runs from September to February, see course details below.